At Leadership Academy, we believe that play and exploration increase creativity, confidence and social intelligence.

-Leadership Academy’s Nashville Sail Camp wants to cultivate the sailor in your child and engage them with their safe boating.
-It will be a FUN week at camp, especially if the campers already know what is expected from them.
-Read these guidelines below with your child.
+Leadership Academy’s Nashville Sail Camp wants to cultivate the sailor in your child and engage them with safe boating practices.
+It will be a FUN week at camp, especially if the campers already know what is expected of them.
+Read the guidelines below with your child.

-Rain doesn’t stop the fun at camp, however, lightening and thunder will stop activities on the lake.
-Our staff will monitor the weather and if lightning or thunder is detected, campers will be immediately moved to shelter.
-We will spend these times in our on-shore classroom session, learning to tie knots and/or doing camp crafts and games.
+Rain doesn’t stop the fun at camp!
+However, lightning and thunder will stop activities on the lake.
+Our staff will monitor the weather and if lightning or thunder are detected, campers will be immediately moved to shelter.
+We will spend these times in our on-shore classroom, learning to tie knots and/or doing camp crafts and games.

 Emergency Communication Plan